-A total of 10 customers testified at the Currituck public hearing, five of whom voiced service quality complaints.
+A total of ten customer witnesses testified at the Currituck public hearing, five of whom voiced service quality complaints.

-Six of the 10 customers who testified at the Currituck public hearing are CWSNC sewer utility customers who reside in the CLMS service area in Currituck County.
-Those six witnesses (Dr. Teresa Blaxton, Hugh McCain, Lynn Hoffman, Karen Galganski, Don Cheek, and Dave Phillips) testified primarily in opposition to the proposed rate increase, with the exception of witness Galganski, who testified regarding her perceptions of the Company's reputation for customer service.
+Six of the ten customer witnesses who testified at the Currituck public hearing are CWSNC sewer utility customers who reside in the CLMS service area in Currituck County.
+Those six witnesses (Teresa Blaxton, Hugh McCain, Lynn Hoffman, Karen Galganski, Don Cheek, and Dave Phillips) testified primarily in opposition to the proposed rate increase, with the exception of witness Galganski,

-Three of the 10 customers who testified at the Currituck public hearing are CWSNC sewer utility customers who reside in the Nags Head service area in Dare County.
+Three of the ten customer witnesses who testified at the Currituck public hearing are CWSNC sewer utility customers who reside in the Nags Head service area in Dare County.
 The fourth Nags Head area witness who testified is not a CWSNC customer, but serves as the Town Manager for the Town of Nags Head.
-These four witnesses (Barbara Gernat, Meade Gwinn, John Ratzenberger, and Cliff Ogburn) testified regarding customer service quality complaints experienced primarily during peak tourist season months related to (1) sewer system odor problems and (2) perceived WWTP capacity issue.
+These four witnesses (Barbara Gernat, Meade Gwinn, John Ratzenberger, and Cliff Ogburn) testified regarding customer service quality complaints experienced primarily during peak tourist season months related to (1) sewer system odor problems and (2) perceived wastewater treatment plant ("WWTP") capacity issue.

-On April 21, 2015, CWSNC contracted with an engineering firm, Diehl & Phillips, P.A. of Cary, North Carolina, to complete an investigation and evaluation of odor and odor sources at the Village of Nags Head wastewater collection and treatment systems (Odor Investigation Report).
-The consulting engineer was on site May 28, 29, and 30, 2015, and the consultant's Odor Investigation Report is dated June 25, 2015.
+On April 21, 2015, CWSNC contracted with an engineering firm, Diehl & Phillips, P.A. of Cary, North Carolina, to complete an investigation and evaluation of odor and odor sources at the Village of Nags Head wastewater collection and treatment systems ("Odor Investigation Report").
+The consulting engineer was on site May 28, 29 and 30, 2015, and the consultant's Odor Investigation Report is dated June 25, 2015.
 A copy of the report was provided to Public Staff Engineer Gina Casselberry.
-Subsequent to the NCUC public hearing, the Company also sent a letter to the Nags Head Town Manager, Cliff Ogburn, dated July 31, 2015, addressing the capacity and odor issues raised by public witness Ogburn during his testimony at the public hearing.
-A copy of the full Odor Investigation Report was provided to public witness Ogburn.
+Subsequent to the NCUC public hearing, the Company also sent a letter to the Nags Head Town Manager, Cliff Ogburn, dated July 31, 2015, addressing the capacity and odor issues raised by Mr. Ogburn during his testimony at the public hearing.
+A copy of the full Odor Investigation Report was provided to Mr. Ogburn.
 A copy of the narrative portion of the Odor Investigation Report was also attached as Appendix B to the report filed by CWSNC on August 7, 2015, regarding service quality concerns raised at the public hearing held in Currituck.
 That report is part of the evidence in this case.